SAP/terraform-exporter-btp/README.md

 # Terraform Exporter for SAP BTP

 ## Overview

-The *Terraform Exporter for SAP BTP* (btptf CLI), is a tool designed to help bring existing SAP Business Technology Platform(BTP) resources under Terraform management.
-This tool enables users to convert BTP resources like subaccounts and directories into Terraform state and configuration files thus allowing those resources to be maintained through Terraform's Infrastructure as Code principles.
-The tool is particularly helpful for teams aiming to migrate to Terraform while managing legacy infrastructure or existing SAP BTP Accounts.
+The *Terraform Exporter for SAP BTP* (btptf CLI) is a handy tool that makes it easier to bring your existing SAP Business Technology Platform (BTP) resources into Terraform.
+With it, you can take things like subaccounts and directories in BTP and turn them into Terraform state and configuration files.
+It's especially useful for teams who are moving to Terraform but still need to manage older infrastructure or SAP BTP accounts that are already set up.

 Here's how it works: